 The Dinosaur Artist, published in September of 2018, was a Times Notable Book of 2018, was listed in Best Books of 2018 by Publishers Weekly, Library Journal, Smithsonian, and NPR’s “Science Friday,” and was a finalist for the 2019 Mississippi Institute of Arts and Letters prize in nonfiction.

-Incoming students will receive a copy of The Dinosaur Artist this summer and will participate in related programming during their inaugural semester at the university.
+Incoming students received a copy of The Dinosaur Artist during the summer and will participate in related programming during their inaugural semester at the university.

 For more information: